nghiep2k3/Real-time-delivery-application-using-distributed-servers/README.md

    - **Session Management**: Ensures that user sessions are secure and time out after inactivity.
    - **Role-Based Access Control**: Limits access to specific functionalities based on user roles (admin, customer, driver).

-### 17. **Testing and Debugging**
-   - **Error Logging and Monitoring**: Tracks and logs errors or crashes for developer review.
-   - **Performance Testing**: Ensures smooth app performance even under heavy load.
-   - **Simulated Delivery Routes**: Tests the real-time tracking and map integrations with simulated routes.

-This list covers most of the primary functionalities for a robust real-time delivery application using distributed servers.
-Let me know if you'd like details on implementing any of these features.